39 Museums in Salvador: Discover the history and culture of Bahia

 Rua J. Castro Rabello, 1, Pelourinho

-The Eugênio Teixeira de Leal Museum, also known as the Banco Econômico Memorial, is an important cultural institution dedicated to preserving and exhibiting the history of money and the social, economic, political and cultural trajectory of Bahia.
+The Eugênio Teixeira de Leal Museum, also known as the Banco Econômico Memorial, is an important cultural institution dedicated to the preservation and exhibition of the history of money and the social, economic, political and cultural development of Bahia.

 Museu Eugênio Teixeira de Leal ou Memorial do Banco Econômico

-The museum has an extensive collection of approximately 5,000 items, including:
+The museum has an extensive collection of some 5,000 objects, including

 • National and foreign decorations;

-The Eugênio Teixeira de Leal Museum offers a rich insight into the evolution of currency and the financial system, as well as providing a detailed panorama of Bahia’s history and culture.
-Its comprehensive and diverse collection not only sheds light on financial and monetary aspects, but also contextualises these elements within the social and historical setting of the region.
+The Eugênio Teixeira de Leal Museum offers a rich insight into the evolution of currency and the financial system, as well as a detailed panorama of Bahia’s history and culture.
+Its extensive and varied collection not only highlights financial and monetary aspects, but also places these elements in the social and historical context of the region.

 21. Geological Museum of Bahia